Digital distribution of news

 These trends mean that some media development organisations in Lebanon are calling for media to work with tech and social media companies to identify quality trusted sources of information and increase their reach.

-The Journalism Trust Initiative (JTI) convened by Reporters Without Borders but with backing from around 200 media organisations is conducting a pilot in Lebanon.
-Support for this kind of initiative would be welcome but in large part depends on the engagement and willingness of the tech platforms to recognise JTI and/or other programmes, such as United for News that attempt to help advertisers and advertising exchanges make more informed decisions about where their adverts appear.
+The convened by Reporters Without Borders but with backing from around 200 media organisations is conducting a pilot in Lebanon.
+Support for this kind of initiative would be welcome but in large part depends on the engagement and willingness of the tech platforms to recognise JTI and/or other programmes, such as that attempt to help advertisers and advertising exchanges make more informed decisions about where their adverts appear.

 Economic pressures are endangering the livelihoods of journalists and the viability of media organisations in Lebanon, whether they are traditional or new, emerging media.